-Located on the far east of the North Island, Gisborne region is named after the largest town in the area and has a population of just under 50,000.
-It is a 6-7 hour drive from Auckland City and is most popular for its picture perfect beaches, unreal surf and annual New Yeats festival 'Rhythm and Vines'.
+Located on the far east of the North Island, Gisborne region is named after the largest town in the area.
+It has a population of just under 50,000.
+It is a 6-7 hour drive from Auckland City and is most famous for its picture-perfect beaches, unreal surf and annual New Yeats festival 'Rhythm and Vines'.
 Up to 30,000 people gather annually in one of the local vineyards to party in the New Year!

-There are dozens of beaches to choose from near Gisborne City, Wainui Beach is just out of town and the nearby Kaiti Hill offers impressive views of the city and coastline.
-If you follow State Highway 35 along the coast north of Gisborne you will find a number of marvellous beaches.
+There are dozens of beaches to choose from near Gisborne City, Wainui Beach is just out of town ,and the nearby Kaiti Hill offers impressive views of the city and coastline.
+If you follow State Highway 35 along the coast north of Gisborne you will find several marvellous beaches.

-Gisborne is the largest city in the region with a population of just under 40,000 people and is the first city in the world to witness the first sunrise of the year!
-This is due to New Zealand sitting just to one side of the international date line, while Samoa decided to join our side of the date line in 2011, thanks to the tilt of the earth during this time of year New Zealand still gets the first sunrise each year.
-This also makes Gisborne a popular new years eve destination as people can be the first in the world to party in the new year, Rhythm and Vines is a popular new years festival that attracts up to 30,000 people annually for a 3 day festival in one of the local vineyards just outside of the city.
+Gisborne is the largest city in the region with a population of just under 40,000 people.
+It is the first city in the world to witness the first sunrise of the year!
+This is due to New Zealand sitting just to one side of the international dateline, while Samoa decided to join our side of the dateline in 2011.
+Thanks to the tilt of the earth during this time of year, New Zealand still gets the first sunrise each year.
+This also makes Gisborne a popular new years eve destination as people can be the first in the world to party in the new year.
+Rhythm and Vines is a famous new years festival that attracts up to 30,000 people annually for a 3 day festival in one of the local vineyards just outside of the city.

-Gisborne is located on the east coast pf the lower North Island, it is a little out of the way but it's definitely worth the visit!
-By road it will take 6-7 hours from Auckland or 4 hours from Tauranga, alternatively there is a local domestic airport very close to the city.
+Gisborne is located on the east coast of the lower North Island, it is a little out of the way, but it's definitely worth the visit!
+By road it will take 6-7 hours from Auckland or 4 hours from Tauranga, alternatively, there is a local domestic airport very close to the city.

 Photo Credit: Ray Shedrake

-Tolaga Bay is a large sheltered bay approximately 50km north of Gisborne and at the southern headland of the bay lies Cooks Cove, a bay where Captain James Cook and his men spent several days repairing their ship, the Endeavour, after being the first europeans to set foot on New Zealand soil.
+Tolaga Bay is a large sheltered bay approximately 50km north of Gisborne.
+At the southern headland of the bay lies Cooks Cove, a bay where Captain James Cook and his men spent several days repairing their ship, the Endeavour, after being the first Europeans to set foot on New Zealand soil.
 While the first European to sight New Zealand was Abel Tasman and his crew nearly 127 years earlier, they never set foot on land due to conflict with the native Maori people.

-Cook went on to chart much of the New Zealand coastline and later led further expeditions back to New Zealand that paved the way for the British colonisation of the country and the shaping of our history.
-Cooks cove can be reached by a 3 hour return walk that takes you all the way to the sheltered beach and offers fantastic coastal views along the way.
+Cook went on to chart much of the New Zealand's coastline and later led further expeditions back to New Zealand that paved the way for the British colonisation of the country and the shaping of our history.
+Cooks cove can be reached by a 3-hour return walk that takes you all the way to the sheltered beach and offers fantastic coastal views along the way.

-Tolaga Bay itself is a stunning beach that boasts the longest pier in the southern hemisphere, opened in 1929 and originally used by large trading ships, the pier soon became obsolete as improving roads and motor vehicles began to outcompete coastal shipping.
+Tolaga Bay itself is a stunning beach that boasts the longest pier in the southern hemisphere.
+It first opened in 1929 and was initially used by large trading ships, the pier soon became obsolete as improving roads, and motor vehicles began to outcompete coastal shipping.
 This picturesque 660m (2165ft) pier is a fantastic spot for exploring, fishing and photography.

 Life runs a little slower in the most eastern parts of New Zealand, if you really want to step back in time and experience the real kiwi lifestyle, East Cape is the place to do it.
-The coastal highway 35 follows a winding route from Gisborne up and around the Cape before finishing up at Opotiki (or vice versa), this surreal stretch of coastline is virtually untouched from large developments and is worth taking the time to explore.
+The coastal highway 35 follows a winding route from Gisborne up and around the Cape before finishing up at Opotiki (or vice versa).
+This surreal stretch of coastline is virtually untouched from significant developments and is worth taking the time to explore.

 There are dozens of beautiful bays, many with small campgrounds and cabins such as Anaura Bay, Waihua Bay and Cape Runaway.
-St Mary's Church in Tikitiki is a surreal memorial to the Maori men who fought and died in World War One, and is a popular stop for visitors to witness the lovingly carved and decorated interior.
+St Mary's Church in Tikitiki is a surreal memorial to the Maori men who fought and died in World War One and is a popular stop for visitors to witness the lovingly carved and decorated interior.
 Enjoy the beaches, meet the locals, travel back in time and don't be surprised is some of the locals trot by you on horseback.
-East Cape is truely on of New Zealand's hidden gems.
+East Cape is truly on of New Zealand's hidden gems

 Photo Credit: Sebastian Voortman

-Mount Hikurangi is recognised as the first place on the New Zealand mainland to greet the sunrise each day, and holds cultural significance to the Maori people.
-According the Maori legend, a demigod name Maui fished the North Island from the ocean, as he did do Mount Hikurangi was the first point to emerge from the sea as it is the tallest non-volcanic peak in the North Island.
-To read more detailed history visit Te Ara - The Encyclopaedia of New Zealand.
+Mount Hikurangi is recognised as the first place on the New Zealand mainland to greet the sunrise each day and holds cultural significance to the Maori people.
+According to the Maori legend, a demigod named Maui fished the North Island from the ocean.
+As he did do, Mount Hikurangi was the first point to emerge from the sea as it is the tallest non-volcanic peak in the North Island.
+To read a more detailed history, visit Te Ara - The Encyclopaedia of New Zealand.

-On the mountainside, 1000m above sea level there are 9 carved statues that depict Maui and his whanau (family), these carvings were created at the turn of the millennium as a tribute to the culture of the local people.
-You can join a four wheel drive tour of the area, or hike to the summit.
-Be aware that this is an alpine environment at with the summit standing at 1752m above sea level so come prepared and check the weather forecast, the track does cross private land so please respect this and stick to path.
-The hike to the summit takes 7 hours each way, with a hut about two thirds of the way up, if you plan to attempt this hike visit the DOC webpage for more information.
+On the mountainside, 1000m above sea level, 9 carved statues depict Maui and his whanau (family).
+These carvings were created at the turn of the millennium as a tribute to the culture of the local people.
+You can join a four-wheel drive tour of the area, or hike to the summit.
+Be aware that this is an alpine environment and with the summit standing at 1752m above sea level.
+So come prepared and check the weather forecast, the track does cross private land so please respect this and stick to the path.
+The hike to the summit takes 7 hours each way, with a hut about two-thirds of the way up, if you plan to attempt this hike visit the DOC webpage for more information.
 Mount Hikurangi is approximately 80km or an hour and a half drive north of Gisborne.

 Photo Credit: Tourism Eastland